informatics-isi-edu/ermresolve/README.md

 Given an existing server with operational ERMrest service endpoint, an administrator may deploy ERMresolve as another sibling service on the same webserver.
-ERMresolve currently only contacts its companion ERMrest service via the `localhost` loopback interface.
+ERMresolve by default contacts its companion ERMrest service via the local host's fully-qualified domain name.

 ### Prerequisites